owalkhoff/tiny_modular/readme.md

 This is a modular synthesizer built around the ATtiny microcontroller.
 All modules have identical hardware, and can be programmed to become oscillators, filters, noise generators, etc.

-This project is based on the original miniMO by Jose Gonzalez: [minimosynth.com](https://minimosynth.com)
+This project is based on the original miniMO by Jose Gonzalez: [minimosynth.com](https://minimosynth.com).
+Software and instructions can be found there too.

 ## Design goals for the first version